naps1saps/HA-QDevice/README.md

 # Proxmox QDevice External Vote Support HomeAssistant Add-on

 > ⚠️ This addon is experimental and is NOT recommended for production.
 Use at your own risk.
 Do not install this addon if your HA is running on a Proxmox cluster this QDevice is destined to join.
+It is best practice for Proxmox nodes to have their own private network to communicate on.
+If you are using this addon, that is probably not the case.
+As an added security measure, please remember to toggle off Initial_Setup on the configuration page to block SSH login as root.

 A giant thank you to [Emptyless](https://github.com/Emptyless) for starting this project.
 Without the initial framework, I would have been lost.

+Consider donating > [PayPal](https://www.paypal.com/donate/?hosted_button_id=9RWHJQLKB3T9L) < if you find this useful.

 This QDevice addon is intended to provide extrnal vote support for small 2 node Proxmox clusters to keep quorum.
 It is recommended to also use a QDevice with even numbered node count clusters.
 It is not recommended to use a QDevice with odd numbered node count clusters.
 * For more details about QDevice Setup, see [Corosync External Vote Support](https://pve.proxmox.com/pve-docs/chapter-pvecm.html#_corosync_external_vote_support)